10xrashed/screen-recorder/README.md

-Of course.
-Here is the updated README with the requested attribution.
+Got it.
+Here is the corrected README with the filename changed to `screen-recorder.cpp`.

 ---